Jean Blair1

 Last Edited=24 May 2006

-Sir Thomas Longe was born in 1451 at Wiltshire, England.1 He was the son of John Longe and Margaret Wayte.1 He married Margery Darrell, daughter of Sir George Darrell and Margaret Stourton.1 He died in 1508 at Draycot, Wiltshire, England.1 He was buried in 1508 at St. James Church, Draycot, Wiltshire, England.1 His will was probated on 21 October 1508.1
+Sir Thomas Longe was born in 1451 at Wiltshire, EnglandG.1 He was the son of John Longe and Margaret Wayte.1 He married Margery Darrell, daughter of Sir George Darrell and Margaret Stourton.1 He died in 1508 at Draycot, Wiltshire, EnglandG.1 He was buried in 1508 at St. James Church, Draycot, Wiltshire, EnglandG.1 His will was proven (by probate) on 21 October 1508.1

-Sir Thomas Longe held the office of Sheriff of Wiltshire.1 He succeeded to the Draycot and Wraxall estates from his father.1 He was invested as a Knight in 1501.1
+He succeeded to the Draycot and Wraxall estates from his father.1 He held the office of Sheriff of Wiltshire.1 He was appointed Knight in 1501.1

 Children of Sir Thomas Longe and Margery Darrell